The Look of Love (film): Plot

 The story opens in London in 1992.
 Paul Raymond returns to his flat, after attending the funeral of his daughter, Debbie.
-Raymond plays a videotape of a television programme he and Debbie took part in, and reflects on their lives.
-In a flashback to the end of the 1950s, Raymond is an impresario, on the seaside variety show circuit, where he is making a name for himself, by adding semi nude women to his stage acts.
+He plays a videotape of a television programme that he and Debbie took part in, and reflects on their lives.

+In a flashback to the end of the 1950s, Raymond is an impresario on the seaside variety show circuit, where he is making a name for himself by adding semi-nude women to his stage acts.
 After a lion attacks the show's dancers, his wife Jean joins the show.
-When the Daily Sketch claims that Jean performed nude, Raymond sues the newspaper unsuccessfully, but appreciates the ensuing publicity, after which Raymond launches his strip club in London, the Raymond Revue Bar.
-Its success allows him to expand his property empire, and also indulge in a playboy lifestyle, which his wife tolerates.
+When the Daily Sketch claims that Jean performed nude, Raymond sues the newspaper.
+His lawsuit is unsuccessful, but he appreciates the ensuing publicity, and subsequently launches a strip club in London, the Raymond Revuebar.
+Its success allows him to expand his property empire, and also to indulge in a playboy lifestyle, which his wife tolerates.

-In the beginning of the 1970s, Raymond moves into theatrical revues, and casts aspiring actress Amber St. George in a nude revue.
+At the beginning of the 1970s, Raymond moves into theatrical revues, and casts aspiring actress Amber St. George in a nude revue.
 Raymond moves in with her, and his marriage to Jean ends.
-Raymond also agrees to meet a grown son, Derry, he sired out of wedlock, but after an awkward dinner together, he gives Derry no more of his time.
-Tony Power is approached by Paul Raymond to run a new men's magazine, Men Only.
+Raymond also agrees to meet a grown son, Derry, whom he had fathered out of wedlock.
+They have an awkward dinner together, but he then cuts Derry out of his life.

-Tony Power, who was only in his 20s at the time, was subsequently corrupted into a sleazy world by Paul Raymond, ending in his untimely demise.
-The magazine is a huge success, in part thanks to roving sex reporter Fiona Richmond, the pseudonym of St. George.
-Raymond continues to enjoy a hedonistic, coke fuelled lifestyle.
+Raymond approaches Tony Power, a young man in his 20s, to run a new men's magazine, Men Only.
+Power is drawn into a sleazy and corrupt world, ultimately leading to his untimely death.
+The magazine is a huge success, thanks in part thanks to St. George's role (under the pseudonym Fiona Richmond) as a roving "sex reporter".
+Raymond continues to enjoy a hedonistic, coke-fuelled lifestyle.
 This becomes too much for St. George, and their relationship ends.

-Into this mix, his daughter Debbie is introduced.
-Initially, Raymond tries to make her a star in his theatrical ventures, but she lacks talent, and the show is an unprecedented failure for her.
+Raymond's daughter Debbie is introduced.
+Raymond tries to make her a star in his theatrical ventures, but she lacks talent, and the show is a failure.
 Debbie marries musician Jonathan Hodge.
 Jean returns for the wedding, and volunteers to pose nude for Raymond's magazine.
-In the delivery room, Debbie gives birth to a girl, after sniffing a line of coke, that her father provides.
+In the delivery room, Debbie gives birth to a girl, after sniffing a line of coke that Raymond has provided.
 She dies in 1992, of a heroin overdose.
-After the funeral, Raymond returns home with his granddaughter, pointing out the property he owns that will someday belong to her.

-An epilogue reveals that in December 1992, he was the richest man in Britain.
+Following the funeral, Raymond returns home with his granddaughter, pointing out the property he owns that will someday belong to her.
+An epilogue reports that, in December 1992, he was the richest man in Britain.